 You can either look for ads or place one yourself in newspapers such as the Amsterdam dailies Het Parool or Het Amsterdams Stadsblad, national dailies like NRC, Volkskrant, Trouw, English-language weeklies Amsterdam Weekly and The Amsterdam Times, or in advertising papers like De Echo, Via Via, many of which have online versions as well (see the next category).

-Web pages for ads:
+Web pages for accommodation ads in Amsterdam

 Most of these sites are in Dutch, but kamer means room and the prices as well as the size of the room and street names should be understood.
 You can contact the advertiser to ask extra questions.
-You can always place your own ad in English.

 www.marktplaats.nl (go to the section woningen te huur > Amsterdam)